• Skip to main content

 Weeds that are Good to Eat

-Purslane is a small succulent-like annual that creeps through garden beds, and thrives in sidewalk cracks, gravel and other areas with poor soil.
-Most modern gardeners find it annoying, but purslane is a prized source of food!
-It has a wonderfully mild flavor, and cooks worldwide love to add it to raw salads, stir frys and stews.
+Most modern gardeners find it annoying.
+But purslane is a prized source of food!
+It has a wonderfully mild flavor, and cooks worldwide love to add it to raw salads, stir fries and stews.

 Purslane is a nutritional powerhouse.
 It is the best green vegetable source of omega 3s, the fatty acids that are common in fatty fish.